anacetinho/Y-Finance-Portfolio-Analyzer-Extension/README.md

    - Research each company's geographic exposure and business areas
    - Send all data to Gemini AI for comprehensive analysis
    - Display detailed results with company research
+5. **View results in side panel** - The panel stays open while you:
+   - Read the analyzed article
+   - Switch to other tabs
+   - Continue browsing
+   - Click anywhere on the page

+### Side Panel Benefits
+- ✨ **Persistent Display**: Results stay visible until you manually close the panel
+- ✨ **Multi-Tab Support**: Panel remains open when switching between tabs
+- ✨ **Resizable**: Adjust the panel width to your preference
+- ✨ **Non-Intrusive**: Doesn't block page content or close accidentally

 ### Example Analysis